Great Britain's Hydrogen Infrastructure Development -- Investment Priorities and Locational Flexibility: Introduction

-3) Various decarbonization scenarios development are not included with heavy reliance on energy system optimization by software.

-One of the most recent studies is performed by \cite{[45]akhurst2021tools} under ELEGANCY project.
-The project focusing on the transportation and storage of hydrogen and carbon dioxide from methane reformation process, with the proposal to phase out investment in hydrogen infrastructure and adjust it based on results of the first phase outcome.
-However, based on publicly available information, certain limitations were identified, including:
+A recent study, by \citet{[45]akhurst2021tools} as part of the ELEGANCY project, focused on the transportation and storage of hydrogen and carbon dioxide from the methane reformation process, with the proposal to phase out investment in hydrogen infrastructure and adjust it based on results of the first phase outcome.
+However, the study covered limited demand sectors, the demand side only covers consumption by heating and transport.
+Supply options were limited; hydrogen produced mainly by methane reformation with carbon capture including small share of biomass gasification, and water electrolysis was suggested only to cover peak hydrogen demand in case hydrogen storage not available.